Junazidomi/Data-Science/Data-Science-prediction-projects/Stroke Prediction/README.md

 ## Modeling
-In this project, several algorithms for regression evaluation purpose such as:
+In this project, several algorithms for classification evaluation purpose such as:
 1. Logistic Regression

    Logistic regression is a machine learning algorithm that estimates the probability of an event occuring, such as choosing or not choosing, based on a given dataset of independent variables